Mobile Menu

 https://upload.wikimedia.org/wikipedia/commons/8/8b/Brochis_splendens_im_Aquarium.jpg

-The green cory is one of the most popular freshwater aquarium fish amongst market.
-They are peaceful and maintained under the similar conditions as all cory catfish.
-Green cory will make an excellent combination with other fish in a community tank.
-They will grow up to 3.5 inches, so you can keep your green cory in a minimum 20-30 gallons of tank.
-These aquarium water temperature should be 68°F to 82°F and recommended is neutral pH (5.8 – 8.0).
-Usually, green corys are come out during the daylight.
-So, they are used to normal light in the aquarium.
+They will grow up to 3.5 inches, so you can keep your green cory in a minimum of 20-30 gallons of tank.
+These aquarium water temperatures should be 68°F to 82°F and recommended is neutral pH (5.8 – 8.0).
+Usually, green corys come out during the daylight.
+So, they are used to normal light in the aquarium

 Emerald Corydoras are omnivores so they feed all kinds of live and frozen foods.
-You can give them flake food or sinking pellet
+You can give them flake food or sinking pellets every day, as well as offer them algae wafers and frozen brine shrimp, and bloodworms to maintain a balanced diet.

 Corydoras splendens Overview